openreadersbibles/docs.openreadersbibles.org/docs/index.md

 * We will generate a nice PDF, which you can distribute.

 The hope here is that people from all over the world will be able to benefit from these wonderful resources.

+## The Bible is for everyone

+Reader’s Bibles are generally published by for-profit companies.
+They need to cover the expense of producing the book.
+This has two consequences.
+First, the books are rather expensive (like a textbook).
+Second, reader’s Bibles are generally only available in languages that have a lot of customers.

 ## A personal invitation and challenge
 Learning Greek and Hebrew is a lot of work!
 In the English-speaking world, we are blessed with many valuable resources.
 Many people around the world can only learn Greek or Hebrew if they learn a second academic language first—perhaps English, German, Spanish, or French.
 If that describes you: well done!
 Those of us who learned in our native language from the beginning are in awe of your hard work and dedication.